 Throughout her career, Susan Persky has examined the integration of technological advancements into society.
 She trained as a social psychologist at the Research Center for Virtual Environments and Behavior at the University of California, Santa Barbara.
-There, she honed her expertise in examining electronic communication technologies as an object of inquiry and as a research tool.
-Her early work demonstrated the unique capabilities of virtual reality research tools for heightening realism.
+There, she honed her expertise in examining virtual reality (VR) as an object of inquiry and as a research tool.
+Her early work demonstrated the unique capabilities of VR for heightening realism.
 This work underscores the potential of such tools for the study of human behavior.

-Dr. Persky's substantive research program is based on the notion that it is essential to prepare for and optimally shape the diffusion of genomic information into clinical and public contexts.
+Dr. Persky's substantive research program also sits at the edge of emerging technologies.
+Her work is based on the notion that it is essential to prepare for and optimally shape the diffusion of genomic information into clinical and public contexts.
 However, rather than exacerbate disparities, genomic advancements should be shaped to benefit underserved and stigmatized populations.
-To this end, Dr. Persky focuses on three interrelated areas: 1) developing strategies to maximize benefits and minimize risks associated with incorporating genomic information in health care encounters; 2) using emerging media technologies like virtual reality and social media to study genomics communication and evaluate new platforms for conveying genomics information; and 3) evaluating the impact of genomic knowledge dissemination on dissemination on stigmatization and related processes.
+To this end, Dr. Persky focuses on three interrelated areas: 1) developing strategies to maximize benefits and minimize risks associated with incorporating genomic information in health care encounters; 2) using emerging media technologies like VR and social media to study genomics communication and evaluate new platforms for conveying genomics information; and 3) evaluating the impact of genomic knowledge dissemination on stigmatization, bias, and related processes.

-Individuals also increasingly learn about and discuss genomic advancements and associated health-relevant information outside of the clinical context.
+Individuals also increasingly learn about and discuss genomic advancements and associated health-relevant information outside of the clinical context in physical and digital communities.
 Dr. Persky's research has shown that individuals apply the genetic information they encounter through online social media to their own health beliefs and decisions.
-Furthermore, this line of work elucidates the influence of the broader genomics-related media and cultural environment on individuals' beliefs about weight.
+Furthermore, this line of work elucidates the influence of the broader genomics-related media and cultural environment on individuals' beliefs about weight, eating behavior, obesity, and diabetes.
 These processes can have important implications for psychological and physical well-being.
+Dr. Persky's work underscores potential difficulties in communicating complex concepts related to processes like gene-environment interaction, genomic influence on health-relevant behavior, and epigenetics processes.
+At times, these messages can backfire, causing individuals to engage in defensive processing, or weaken perceptions of efficacy and control.
+At other times, these messages can effect change, although through routes that present challenges.
 For example, one project demonstrated that family history-based obesity risk concepts related to young children's risk of obesity caused maternal guilt for child health behavior and for passing down a genetic predisposition for overweight.
 However, this work showed that guilt can be reduced through enacting healthy child feeding behaviors.
-This could potentially provide a route to both increased health-promoting parenting behavior and more positive affective experiences for mothers.
+This line of work aims to provide a route to increased health-promoting behavior alongside ultimately positive affective experiences.

 Immersive Virtual Environment Test Unit Members